 The Sunday school has an enrollment of about 65.

 In 2011 the Assumption Parish embarked on a construction project that was the culmination of over nine years of planning: a new Fellowship Hall was built.
 This new hall has enabled the church to accomodate its growth and affords much-needed space for fellowship and ministry.

-Our current ministries include Altar Servers, St. Catherine Philoptochos, Choir and Chanters, Greek Dance Groups, Church School, St. John the Almsgiver program that cooks for the homeless, Bible study, Men’s Ministry, Adult Catechism Class called “Studies in the Faith”, a young adult ministry called YOPOS (Young Orthodox Professionals of Seattle), All Saints Camp, Camp Agape NW, and Pre-Marital Counseling.
+Our current ministries include Altar Servers, St. Catherine Philoptochos, Choir and Chanters, Greek Dance Groups, Church School, St. John the Almsgiver program that cooks for the homeless, Bible study, Men’s Ministry, Adult Catechism Class called “Studies in the Faith”, All Saints Camp, Camp Agape NW, and Pre-Marital Counseling.